noahssark/serverTwinkle/README.md

-# Shri Property
+# Twinkle Property

-Shri Property is committed to delivering a high level of expertise, customer service, and attention to detail to the marketing and sales of real estate, and rental properties.
+Twinkle Property is committed to delivering a high level of expertise, customer service, and attention to detail to the marketing and sales of real estate, and rental properties.

 ## Features